 Sightseeing Train Rokumon’s Little Profile

-Shinano Railway’s sightseeing train Rokumon which connects Karuizawa with Nagano City also passes through Ueda City (上田市) in Nagano Prefecture.
+Shinano Railway’s sightseeing train Rokumon, which connects Karuizawa with Nagano City, also passes through Ueda City (上田市) in Nagano Prefecture.
 This city used to be ruled by the Sanada clan in the late 16th century.
 So the train’s name was derived from Rokumonsen (六文銭), the Sanada clan’s family crest!

 The train’s base color also relates to the Sanada clan.
-It is the color of the armor of Sanada Yukimura’s army in the winter campaign of the Seige of Osaka (大坂冬の陣).
+It is the color of the armor of Sanada Yukimura’s army in the winter campaign of the Siege of Osaka (大坂冬の陣).
 So if you are a fan of Sanada Yukimura, boarding Rokumon should make you very excited (=゚ω゚)ノ.

 Important: Rokumon doesn’t have any plans that offer vegetarian meals.